ssjsx/test-addon250902/README.md

 ![Complete init](./img/screenshot_2025-09-02_103932.png)

 If you can see the listed files above.
-That means your installation is completed successfully.
+That means your installation has completed successfully.
 Now you could try run the command:
 ```bash
 wpsjs debug
 ```